 Adaptive leadership Focus On The Moment

-One of the highlighted advantages of being an adaptive leader or following adaptive leadership is always focused on the moment.
+One highlighted the advantage of being an adaptive leader or following adaptive leadership is always focused on the moment.

 These leaders are definitely primarily concerned with the outcomes, just like any other leadership style.

-But what makes them different is they do not concern themselves with the existing rules, framework, and structure in order to meet those outcomes.
+But what makes them different is they do not concern themselves with the existing rules, framework, and structure to meet those outcomes.

 They aim to achieve the best potential results in the existing circumstances in the easiest way possible.